statiqdev/Website/input/framework/documents/metadata-values.md

 MyNumber: "=> { int x = 1 + 2; int y = x; return y; }"
 ```

-The script also a number of predefined global properties available to it (see the `ScriptBase` class in `Statiq.Core` for all script properties):
+The script also has access to a number of predefined global properties available to it (see the `ScriptBase` class in `Statiq.Core` for all script properties):

 - `ExecutionState` contains the current `IExecutionState` object.
 - `Context` (and the `ctx` shorthand) contain the current [execution context](xref:execution#execution-context).